joedaws/ASGF/README.md

 # ASGF

+This repository contains the source code reproducing the numerical examples presented in the paper [An adaptive stochastic gradient-free approach for high-dimensional blackbox optimization](https://arxiv.org/abs/2006.10887).

 ## Requirements
 An appropriate environment for these pieces of code can be created using the environment yml file included.
 To create a conda environment